mag725/mag725.github.io/_posts/2013-05-25-5-thoughts-for-aspiring-startup-business-people.md

 categories: blog
 ---

-I know that everybody and there dog has written a "10 small business tips" or "Be the next bazillion-dollar company guy in 3 easy steps!" blog posts, but in today's post, I will shamelessly assert that _my_ cool-awesome blog post about the same thing is way better.
+I know that everybody and their dog has written a "10 small business tips" or "Be the next bazillion-dollar company guy in 3 easy steps!" blog posts, but in today's post, I will shamelessly assert that _my_ cool-awesome blog post about the same thing is way better.

 After reading this post, I will have you thinking, "Wow, that _was_ 5 things!".